z3lx/genshin-fov-unlock/README.md

 - `enabled` (bool): Default state of the plugin when the game starts.
 - `fov` (int): Default FOV to use when the game starts.
 - `fov_presets` (array of int): List of FOV values to cycle through using keybindings.
 - `smoothing` (float): Time constant in seconds for the exponential filter.
-Lower values makes the FOV changes more responsive.
+Lower values make the FOV changes more responsive.
 - `threshold` (float): Time in milliseconds to use as a threshold for frame counting.
 An incorrect value may cause the FOV to fluctuate or not change at all.
 Default of 4 ms should work for most systems as long as the FPS cap is not above 200.
 - `enable_key` (int): Key to enable or disable the plugin.
 - `next_key` (int): Key to cycle to the next FOV preset.